MIC-DKFZ/nnUNet/documentation/tutorials/edit_plans_files.md

     If you see a non-integer number here, your model will crash!
 Make sure these are always integers! nnU-Net will never create smaller bottlenecks than 4!

+  - do not change the 'current_spacing' in the plans file!
+This will not work properly.
+To change the target spacing, have a look at the [custom spacing](custom_spacing.md) tutorial.